reagento/adaptix/docs/loading-and-dumping/specific-types-behavior.rst

 LiteralString
 '''''''''''''''''''''''

-Loader and dumper have same behaviour as builtin one's of ``str`` type
+Loader and dumper have same behavior as builtin one's of ``str`` type

 Compound types
 ================